-However, the water balance is altered not only by the input of melting water, but depends also on the strength of the meridional water flux and hence on the hydrological cycle.
+However, the water balance is altered not only by the input of melting water, but depends also on the strength of the meridional water flux through the atmosphere and hence on the hydrological cycle.
 In a warmer climate, the water cycle is generally intensified due to the increased amount of water in the form of vapour in the atmosphere and to the higher evaporation rates induced by higher temperatures.
 The question remains, whether this additional water input reaches the North Atlantic where it would increase the buoyancy and so reduce deep water formation.
 Some coupled models indicate that this is the case.
 This, in combination with the fact that a warming of the surface waters also reduces density and hence hinders the sinking of water masses, points to the conclusion that the Atlantic meridional overturning circulation (AMOC) is likely to weaken in the future.
-Whether a threshold will be exceeded and a complete shutdown of this - for Northern Europe crucial - current follows, is the object of current research.
+Whether a threshold will be exceeded and a complete shut-down of this - for Northern Europe - crucial current follows, is the object of current research.
+It is one of the most frequently discussed tipping points in the climate system.
 Since 2004, the international oceanographic program RAPID observes the currents and the water mass characteristics in the North Atlantic with a focus on the AMOC.
 Figure 10.7 shows the summary of these measurements.
+At this point, the monitoring is too short and the natural variability of the AMOC is too large to reach a scientific consensus on the fate of the AMOC under global warming.